dlosorioa/keysight-expressions-challenge/README.md

 ## Array of expressions functions

-Define expressions in index.html file.
+Define the list of expressions in src/expressions.ts file.

-Given there was not certinty where the functions would come from, I decided to leave them in the index to show how they were not deppendant on angular or any other component.
+The list was moved into this file to have the list defined into angular scope, mainly for unit tests purposes.

 # Setup